microsoft/SQL_LogScout/README.md

    - Basic scenario
    - Performance Monitor counters for SQL Server instance and general OS counters
    - Memory diagnostic info from SQL DMVs/system views
 7. **Generate Memory Dumps** - allows to collect one or more memory dumps of SQL Server family of processes (SQL Server, SSAS, SSIS, SSRS, SQL Agent).
-If multiple dumps are select, the number of dumps and the interval between them is customizable.
+If multiple dumps are selected, the number of dumps and the interval between them is customizable.
 Also the type of dump is offered as a choice (mini dump, mini with indirect memory, filtered (SQL Server), full.
 8.  **Windows Performance Recorder (WPR)** Here you can execute a sub-scenario depending on the knd of problem you want to address.
 These subscenarios are:
     - CPU - collects Windows performance data about CPU-related activities performed by processes and the OS
     - Heap and Virtual memory - collects Windows performance data about memory allocations (virtual and heap memory)performed by processes and the OS